jsaha92/DeltaAssesment/DeltaSubmission/ReadME.md

 Please Read DeltaSubmissionDocumentation.docx for detailed insight as to how the code was created.

 Please refer to DeltaAssessment.ipynotebook to refer to my testing process via Google Colab, as was mentioned in the .docx file

+The assumed technologies for the customer using the scripts are having a UNIX terminal, Python, and SQL Database functionality

 Code Files contained: